npbauman/QIS-Highlights/Readme.md

 **Approach and Results:** We employed the ADAPT version of the GCIM algorithm for simulated ground and excited states of the H <sub> 4 </sub>, H <sub> 6 </sub>, BeH <sub> 2 </sub>, and LiH molecules.

 **Significance and Impact:** Our experiments indicate that the GCIM can efficiently describe complicated ground and excited states using simple quantum circuits.
+The GCIM algorithms can be combined with the QFlow approach using the so-called Quantum Translators.